SRD-Archive/srd-archive/Spells, Spells, Spells/5E Short Spell DESC.md

-5E Spells - Short Desc.
-ChatGPT
+5E Spells - Short Desc

 * Absorb Elements: The caster captures energy from an elemental attack, gaining resistance to that type of damage and dealing it back